bludit/documentation-english/pages/bludit-pro/timemachine-x/index.md

 Timemachine X is a plugin for Bludit which allows you to go back to some particular state of your system.
 For example, if you unintentionally deleted a page and you want to recover it, or if you edit some of the the settings and you want to recover the previous settings.

-Timemchine X is included in Bludit PRO, but you can buy it separately from here:
+Timemachine X is included in Bludit PRO, but you can buy it separately from here:
 - https://plugins.bludit.com/plugin/timemachine-x

 ## Enable Timemachine